zengargoyle/p6-Algorithm-Trie-libdatrie/README.md

 WARNING
 =======

-NOTE: There is no travis.ci for this project as it uses a library that travis.ci does not like: "Disallowing packages: libdatrie-dev".
-Trust me, the tests pass on my box! :)

-This is a work in progress (though with decent test coverage).
-Some features are not implemented (fread, fwrite, enumerate, ...) because they seem unnecesary for Perl 6, or I just don't have the NativeCall mojo yet.

-You'll need `libdatrie.so` available.
-Debian has a `libdatrie1` package, but you need the `libdatrie-dev` package to get the soft-link.

-Or, you can use `libdatrie1` and manually make a soft-link to make NativeCall happy.

-    cd /usr/lib/x86_64-linux-gnu
-    ln -s libdatrie.so.1 libdatrie.so

-Don't know if there's another way to make NativeCall happy.

 More documentation and maybe a few more features and tests are planned.
 For now the tests are probably the best documentation.
-That and the trie_notes.h file which contains some abbreviated information.

 DESCRIPTION
 ===========